iter8-tools/iter8/mkdocs/docs/concepts/whatisiter8.md

 Iter8 consists of a [Kubernetes controller](https://github.com/iter8-tools/etc3), an [analytics service](https://github.com/iter8-tools/iter8-analytics), and an [action/task handler](https://github.com/iter8-tools/handler) which jointly orchestrate experiments.
 These components automate several functions including executing start up tasks that initialize a partially specified experiment, verifying that conditions needed for the experiment are satisfied, iteratively deciding how to split traffic between app versions, identifying a `winner`, error handling, deciding when to terminate the experiment, promoting the `winner`, and executing clean up tasks.

-??? info "Interactions between Iter8 components during an experiment"
+??? info "Deeper look into Iter8's component interactions"
     ![Under the hood](/assets/images/under-the-hood.png)

 [^1]: Iter8 for Knative is supported on *Istio*, *Contour*, *Kourier*, and *Gloo* networking layers.